apache/mina-sshd/README.md

 the `ServiceLoader` mechanism.
 The special value `none` may be used to indicate that no subsystem is to be configured. **Note:** no specific order is provided when subsystems are auto-detected and/or filtered.

+* **Shell** - unless otherwise instructed, the default SSH server uses an internal shell (see `InteractiveProcessShellFactory`).
+The shell can be overridden or disabled by specifying a `-o ShellFactory=XXX` option where the value can either be `none` to specify that no shell is to be used, or the fully-qualified name of a class that implements the `ShellFactory` interface.
+The implementation must be public and have a public no-args constructor for instantiating it.

 ## GIT support

 The _sshd-git_ artifact contains both client and server-side command factories for issuing and handling some _git_ commands.
 The code is based on [JGit](https://github.com/eclipse/jgit)